sinclairzx81/typebox/readme.md

 ### Recursive Types

-Use the Recursive function to create recursive types
+Use the Recursive function to create recursive types.

 ```typescript
 const Node = Type.Recursive(This => Type.Object({    // const Node = {